whot/libtouchpad/README.md

 * optimise the loops through the touch points
 * we need to support more than one button set, the T440s use multiple button layouts
+* a device with hardware buttons should not use software buttons